Finite Difference Flow Optimization for RL Post-Training of Text-to-Image Models: Results

 We will now evaluate our proposed RL algorithm experimentally to compare its performance against Flow-GRPO \cite{Liu2025_FlowGRPO}, a current state-of-the-art method.
 We start by considering the effectiveness of our method in increasing the proxy reward as quickly as possible, using rewards of different complexity to highlight differences between the algorithms.
 In these tests, we are mainly interested in convergence speed, highest obtainable reward, and potential algorithm-dependent artifacts.

 We then employ external control metrics to analyze how the rewards, RL algorithms, and CFG strength affect image quality, prompt alignment, and diversity.
-Finally, we ablate the major design choices of our algorithm as well as the key differences to Flow-GRPO.
+We ablate the major design choices of our algorithm as well as the key differences to Flow-GRPO.
+Finally, we demonstrate on-policy human-in-the-loop training with human feedback as the live reward.
 Additional results, metrics, and details for all experiments are provided in Appendix~\refAppResults{}.